Tameness of Margulis space-times with parabolics

 The surface $\Sf$ is the dense subset of $\Sigma_{+}$.
 The $\mathscr{V}$-valued forms are differential forms with values in the fiber spaces of $\mathscr{V}$.
 (See Definition \ref{defn:V}.)
 The $\widetilde{\mathscr{V}}$-valued forms on $\Ss_+$ are simply the $\bR^{2,1}$-valued forms on $\Ss_+$.
 However, the group $\Gamma$ acts by

 (See Chapter 4 of Labourie \cite{LabourieB}.)

 Let \hypertarget{term-em}{$\llrrV{\cdot}_{E}$} denote a Euclidean metric on $\Lspace$ by changing signs of the Lorentz metric which we fix from now on.
 Let $g$ be a hyperbolic isometry.
-Let $x_g$ be a point of the geodesic $l_g$ in $\Ss_+$ where $g$ acts on with the orientation direction $\vu_g$ along the action of $g$.
+Let $x_g$ be a point of the geodesic $l_g$ in $\Ss_+$ {on which $g$ acts preserving an orientation direction $\vu_g$}.
 We define